eamonnbell/teaching/hum_syllabus.md

 * Late assignments will only be accepted on the next scheduled class meeting following the original due date of the assignment, and a penalty will be applied when calculating the grade for that assignment (see below).
 After that date, the score for that assignment will be set to 0%.
 * The value of the final grade for a late assignment will reduced by one fifth (20%).
 If it is impossible to complete the assignment on time for religious reasons, athletics, or personal/family emergency, please let me know as soon as possible, to make alternative arrangements.
 * Quizzes will be graded as either not satisfactory (NS) or satisfactory (S).
 The total amount awarded for the grade element is computed based on the number of quizzes completed satisfactorily by the student.
 * Importantly, quizzes may not be retaken or rescheduled.
-If a student achieves an NS grade in, or is absent for, a quiz for _any_ reason (i.e. excused or no), the student may turn in a shortand original written response to a question relevant to the material examined on that quiz and this response will be graded similarly (not satisfactory/satisfactory) without the option of a redo.
+If a student achieves an NS grade in, or is absent for, a quiz for _any_ reason (i.e. excused or no), the student may turn in a short and original written response to a question relevant to the material examined on that quiz and this response will be graded similarly (not satisfactory/satisfactory) without the option of a redo.
 These responses will be typically due on the class immediately following the class in which the graded quiz is returned.

 ## Schedule